 The Saints Stand Before the Father

 ¶1.
-And I saw another sign in heaven, great and marvelous: seven angels having seven plagues, the last ones, because in them is the wrath of God completed.
+And I saw another sign in heaven, great and marvelous: seven angels having the Seven Last Plagues, for in them is the wrath of God completed.

 3. And they sang the song of Moses, the slave of God, and the song of the Lamb, saying, “Great and marvelous are your works, Lord God Almighty!
 Righteous and true are your ways, O King of nations!